to the website of the Western Cape Home Educators Academy

 Training Courses for all new Home Educators are normally scheduled for the two week days directly before the start of every new school quarter.
 These courses are offered at Mr. van de Griendt’s home/office in Ceres.
 They serve to train the responsible parent of new home schools that have registered (and Tutors where applicable) – in the academic curriculum they have decided to follow, the administration involved, and the Biblical Philosophy behind home schooling.
 Both parents may attend, but this should be arranged.

 Training Curriculum is ordered for parents (and Tutors where applicable), and workshops, lectures and Presentations are completed during these two days.
 Training will commence at 09h00 on day one and will be completed at 17h00 for the day.
 Homework is given after day one.
 Day two starts at 08h00 and will be completed at 17h00 (possibly earlier), depending on the individual rate parents worked through certain projects.

-There are four venues where Home Educators Days are offered: Fraserburg, Hartenbos, Ashton and Malmesbury.
+There are four venues where Home Educators Days are offered: Fraserburg, Hartenbos, Ashton and Cape Town.

 There is no Home Educators Day in the first quarter, as an Annual two day compulsory Educators Convention is held by the curriculum provider (ACE).

 Home Educators Days serve as fellowship days with other home schools in the area where some of the following needs may be addressed if necessary: